idankelman/WhatsApp_Bot/Readme.md

 2. add it to PATH (inside global varibales)
 3. run the python script
 4. a whatsapp window will automatically pop , sign in using what'sApp web
-5. click enter and enjoy the program .
+5. click enter isnide the bot's terminal , and follow the instructions